What's Up This Week:

 and not psychiatric or endocrinologic.
 It isn't the most

-common form of hydrosis; they more frequently occur in
+common form of hydrosis -- the problem more frequently

-childhood or adolescence and happen in the hands and
+occurs in childhood or adolescence and happens in the

 This kind of excessive underarm sweating can seriously